 Immunizations and vaccines are modern medicine’s greatest success stories, preventing millions of deaths every year.
 According to World Health Organization (WHO), currently 2-3 million deaths are prevented through immunizations every year.
-As a cost-effective public health intervention, immunizations protect various age groups from diseases such as diphtheria, tetanus, pertussis (whooping cough), influenza, and measles.
+As a cost-effective public health intervention, immunizations protect various age groups from diseases such as shingles, diphtheria, tetanus, pertussis (whooping cough), influenza, and measles.

 What are Immunizations and Vaccines?

 Immunizations – also known as vaccines – contain a small amount of a weakened virus or bacteria that imitate the virus.
 In some cases, such as with the COVID-19 vaccines, bits of lab-made protein are used to imitate the virus.
 Some vaccines only need to be administered once, while others require multiple administrations (boosters) to maintain immunization and sustained protection against disease.

 Immunizations are typically administered by injection, but some are given orally or sprayed into the nose.
 When you receive a vaccine, you’re injected with the weakened form of a disease which triggers your body’s immune response.
 Your body then develops antibodies.
 Antibodies are proteins that neutralize or destroy disease-carrying organisms.
 Should you ever encounter the actual disease-carrying organism after an immunization, your immune system will be prepared to fight the battle.